Wirt4/realtime-chat/README.md

 docker compose down
 ```

+## Running Tests
+The docker-compose file is rigged for live test watching.
+When running `docker compose up`,
+the container `realtime-chat-jest` will run the unit tests and pass or fail accordingly.

+If you're not running the docker container, you can manually run the tests with the `jest` command.
+Please please please please please please please please please write unit tests before implementing anything.

 ## Deploying the App
 Continuous integration is set up with Heroku (live version at https://salthouse-chat-2e94934e3b3e.herokuapp.com/),
 when it's good to publish,